Values and Best Practices

 - CDC's "Everyday Words for Public Health Communication"

-- "Easy Read" is a way of sharing written information for people with intellectual disabilities.
-The Autistic Self Advocacy Network has a guide on creating Easy Read documents.
+- "Easy Read" is a format designed for people with intellectual disabilities.
+The Autistic Self Advocacy Network has a guide on how to create Easy Read documents.

-Disability affects people of all backgrounds and walks of life.
-Councils on developmental disabilities exist to make sure the real-life perspectives of people with disabilities and their families are shaping the policies and practices that affect their lives.
-We are here to make sure those perspectives represent the full diversity of our disability community.
-In fact, the federal Developmental Disabilities Act that created councils like ours requires that our members reflect the diversity of our state.
+Disability touches people of all backgrounds and walks of life.
+Councils on developmental disabilities exist to make sure the real-life perspectives of people with disabilities and their families are helping shape the policies and practices that affect them.
+Our job is to make sure those perspectives reflect the full diversity of our disability community.
+In fact, the DD Act requires that council members reflect the diversity of their state.

-Too often, people with disabilities who are also members of other underserved groups face extra barriers to the support and opportunities they need.
+Too often, people with disabilities who also belong to other underserved groups face extra barriers to the support and opportunities they need.
 They also bring unique strengths from their experiences.
-We are committed to connecting with people in these communities.
-We know that means finding new partnerships.
-It means taking the time to build trust.
-It means doing a lot of listening.
-It means seeking out and celebrating widely diverse stories of people with disabilities all across Tennessee.
+We're committed to connecting with people in these communities.
+We know that means building new partnerships, taking the time to earn trust, doing a lot of listening, and seeking out and celebrating the widely diverse stories of people with disabilities across Tennessee.

-In recent years, we have had a targeted focus on learning from and sharing information with rural communities across the state.
+In recent years, we've put a special focus on learning from and sharing information with rural communities across the state.
 Our "Stronger Together" publication is one example of that work.

-As the Developmental Disabilities Act says, “Disability is a natural part of the human experience.”
-We are passionate about a future where people with disabilities from all backgrounds, identities, and walks of life can pursue their goals and dreams here in Tennessee.
+As the DD Act says, "Disability is a natural part of the human experience."
+We believe in a future where people with disabilities from all backgrounds, identities, and walks of life can chase their goals and dreams right here in Tennessee.

 What is the Charting the LifeCourse framework?

-From 2012-2017, the Council participated in a national learning community that developed the LifeCourse framework.
-Today, it continues to shape how we understand what makes a good life for people with disabilities and families, places where families can find support, and how policy needs to change to better support ALL families impacted by disability.
+From 2012 to 2017, the Council took part in a national learning community that developed the LifeCourse framework.
+Today, it still shapes how we think about what makes a good life for people with disabilities and families, where families can find support, and how policies need to change to better support all families affected by disability.

-LifeCourse tools are free, easy to use, available to fill out online or download to print.
-They can help people, families and professionals supporting them have more organized conversations about the future and supports that are needed.
+LifeCourse tools are free and easy to use.
+You can fill them out online or print them.
+They can help people, families, and the professionals who support them have better, more organized conversations about the future and the supports they need.

-If you'd like to talk more with the Council about how your organization can use the LifeCourse framework and tools to guide your work, email us at tnddc@tn.gov.
+Want to learn more about how your organization can use the LifeCourse framework?
+Email us at tnddc@tn.gov.

-The Developmental Disabilities Act values listed above guide how the Council thinks about and talks about disability: that disability is a natural part of the human experience and people with disabilities have gifts, strengths and talents to be celebrated.
-People with disabilities have historically been undervalued, underestimated, and under-supported.
-It's our job to help raise the bar.
+The DD Act values listed above guide how the Council thinks and talks about disability: disability is a natural part of life, and people with disabilities have gifts, strengths, and talents worth celebrating.
+Historically, people with disabilities have been undervalued, underestimated, and under-supported.
+It's our job to help change that.

-We know people who have not been around many people with disabilities may sometimes have questions about the "right" language to use or appropriate etiquette when interacting with people with disabilities.
-We've gathered some resources below that can help you learn more, but we welcome additional questions at any time at tnddc@tn.gov.
+We know that people who haven't spent much time around people with disabilities may have questions about the "right" words to use or how to interact respectfully.
+That's okay — we all start somewhere.
+We've gathered some resources below to help, and you're always welcome to reach out with questions at tnddc@tn.gov.

-- Tennessee Disability Pathfinder offers free trainings on disability awareness, communication and etiquette for any group in Tennessee.
-Email their staff if you would like to request a presentation.
+- Tennessee Disability Pathfinder offers free trainings on disability awareness, communication, and etiquette for any group in Tennessee.
+Email their staff to request a presentation.

-- The TN Department of Disability and Aging (DDA) has recorded training videos on a variety of topics related to interacting with people with disabilities and behavioral health needs on their website.
-Many of the videos are for law enforcement and first responders.
+- TN Department of Disability and Aging (DDA) has recorded training videos on interacting with people with disabilities and behavioral health needs.
+Many of the videos are geared toward law enforcement and first responders.

 - Writing about people with disabilities?
 Check out these resources:

-- National Center on Disability and Journalism, including a Disability Language Style Guide
+- National Center on Disability and Journalism (includes a Disability Language Style Guide)

 - Reporters Guidelines from the Administration on Community Living